 Honda Campus All-Star Challenge

-Internships.com is the world’s largest internship marketplace bringing students, employers and higher education institutions together in one centralized location.
-We specialize in helping students and young professionals find the right internship to kick start their career.
+Internships.com is the world’s largest internship marketplace bringing students, employers, and higher education institutions together in one centralized location.
+We specialize in helping students and young professionals find the right internship to kick-start their careers.

 National Association of African-American Honors Programs

 In May 1990, a group of Honors Directors met to discuss plans for a national organization of honors programs designed to address the specific needs of honors education for African-American students.
-The group of Directors agreed to establish an organization that they called the National Association of African-American Honors Programs (NAAAHP).
-The group established a set of goals designed to promote the continued empowerment of its constituents (students) through enhanced cognitive and affective experiences:
+The Directors agreed to establish the National Association of African-American Honors Programs (NAAAHP).
+The group found a set of goals designed to promote the continued empowerment of its constituents (students) through enhanced cognitive and affective experiences:

 - Develop, enhance, and support honors program in all HBCUs and PBCUs;

 - Stimulate and encourage community service and leadership as one of the highest aims of education;

 - Advocate the funding of honors programs by federal and state agencies as well as by private philanthropic foundations and organizations;